dineshpinto/orderbook-delta-bot/README.md

 The strategy based on the concept of *mean reversion*.
 We look for large deviations in the volume delta of BTC-PERP on FTX at a depth of 1.
 These deviations could be caused by over-enthusiastic and over-leveraged market participants.

-We counter-trade those deviations, and enter short/long positions based on triggers given by a large delta (> 2 SDs) from a (10-20) period rolling bollinger band.
+We counter-trade those deviations, and enter short/long positions based on triggers given by a large deviation (> 2 SDs) on the orderbook delta from a (10-20) period rolling bollinger band.

 We are testing this with BTC-PERP on FTX, which has good liquidity and small spreads.